-The Library publishes both hand-assembled zines and professionally printed books, including our biannual zine The Vineyard, as well as various themed projects throughout the year.
+The Library publishes both hand-assembled zines and professionally printed books, including our biannual zines The Vineyard and x/y: a junk drawer of trans voices, as well as various themed projects throughout the year.
 Books are published as special projects between zine releases.
 Submissions are currently open for our anthology, Be Gay, Do Time: On Queerness and Incarceration.

 In terms of what we publish, the Library seeks stories, prose, poetry, essays, and art that dare to look and dream beyond the humdrum expectations of our current bleak reality.
 Our goal is to publish work that helps to craft a radical vision of a more vibrant world, whatever that may look like to you.